mimikim/seeyouspacecow-node/README.md

 this is a test migration to node (from php) as my primary backend language, see how it goes

-routes for each page are defined inside `/app/routes/config.js` and executed inside `/app/routes/index.js`
+routes for each page are defined inside `/app/includes/config/config.js` and executed inside `/app/includes/routes.js`

-(tunnel-agent is installed because the version loaded by grunt-contrib-imagemin is older, and there are some security vulnerabilities with the older version)
+each page has its own respective js and css files, apart from globals

 #### TODO:

 integrate database calls to generate content server-side

-each page has its own respective js and css files, apart from globals